BigBangData/SamsungSensorActivity/README.md

 ## 4 - TIDY DATASET OVERVIEW

-The resulting 'TidyData' data frame in R and 'TidyData.txt' output in the working directory should be identical, and have 181 lines (a header and 180 observations) and 81 variables.
+The resulting 'TidyData' dataframe in R and 'TidyData.txt' output in the working directory should be identical, and have 181 lines (a header and 180 observations) and 81 variables.